MohammadYousufHussain/Deep-Finance/README.md

 # Deep Finance

-The repository is created to document implementation of deep learning in:
+The repository is created to document implementation of deep learning in following components of algorithmic trading:
 ### Market Analyzer
 ### Strategy Selector
 ### Strategy Devvelopment